Difference Between Realism and Naturalism

 Realism refers to the view that reality is something that is pre-considered or perceived by a mind.

-This term explains the real objects in the whole wide world that is present as a concept that is for real and it isn’t just a belief that idealist would make us believe it for reality.
+This term explains the real objects in the whole wide world that is present as a concept that is for real, and it isn’t just a belief that idealist would make us believe it for reality.

-Naturalism is the ideology or subjective conditions that are focused or determined to improvise the lives of society.
+Naturalism is the ideology or subjective conditions that are focused on or determined to improvise the lives of society.
 It is also distinct to the irresistible character of mankind that could not resist the pre-existing fate.

 They are more specific and distinct.
 It is more of a realistic depiction of the pre-existing species.